Quick Start

 .
 At 1024 tokens per sequence, 480 corresponds to about 500,000 tokens per batch. - Location of the dataset metadata file generated in Step 4.

-, following a cosine curve.
-The minimum learning rate should be 1/10th of the base learning rate per Chinchilla. - Format of the pretrained model.
+- Format of the pretrained model.
 Since SmolLM is a Llama model, we set this to

 llama